5l1v3r1/MetaSeal/README.md

 # About
 Based on https://www.elevenpaths.com/en/labstools/foca-2/index.html, but focused on metadata, and done for the linux terminal

+Any idea, failure etc please report to telegram: blueudp

+Tested in ParrotOS and Kali Linux 2.0
 # Contact Me
 Name: Eduardo Pérez-Malumbres